prabuhadi/fivenoodle/content.md

 ## About Fivenoodle

+Fivenoodle is a restaurant that provides a healthy noodle food menu that was born starting from a home business from the owner of fivenoodle which has developed rapidly into a healthy noodle food restaurant until now.
+We provide a menu of various kinds of processed noodles made from vegetables and other ingredients.

 We know you're busy, so we're making the world's best food even faster.
 Meet Fivenoodle: the food delivery service that brings the freshest cooked noodles right to your doorstep.
 You can choose from a variety of noodles with quality ingredients and healthy for diet.
 We also offer local, organic, and delicious tasting dishes.
 And we never send any waste back to your kitchen!

 The best way to eat noodles has arrived!
 Fivenoodle is the world's first technology company to serve healthy noodles right in front of your door.
 We're committed to delivering fresh, delicious, and healthy food for every person on the planet.
 You can choose from various offerings, from zero-waste organic gluten-free noodles to Vietnamese pho, with a variety of healthy ingredients.
 Join us!